Lead generation is an indispensable part of business.

 You can also create your own group.
 But that requires a time investment—you need to build the group and then maintain it.

-If you want to save time, I recommend joining an existing group.
+If you want to save time, we recommend joining an existing group.

 You want to select groups relevant to your industry.
 It’s also important to have an idea of your ideal prospect.